datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 ### Good Plots quiz

 {choose-answers: 4}
-?
-Why is it important to start the y-axis at 0?
+?1 Why is it important to start the y-axis at 0?

 C) to avoid misleading viewers
+C) it's the least misleading way to display the data
 o) it's the law
 o) it's mandatory when graphing in R
 o) to help color-blind viewers
 o) it minimizes whitespace

 {choose-answers: 4}
-?
-Which of these is something you should do when visualizing data?
+?2 Which of these is something you should do when visualizing data?

 C) using contrasting colors for comparison
 C) include axis labels